kech0/mental-app/README.md

 ## Support and contact details

-If you have any issues or questions, you can get intouch with us through email: christopher.khajira@student.moringaschool.com.
-Please feel free to make any contributions to the code.
+If you have any issues or questions, you can get intouch with us through discord :https://discord.com/invite/PSf6eq3h

 ## License